 Camp Out in Hana

 Haleakala National Park has a campsite on the eastern shoreline of Maui in the Kipahulu area, only a short walk from the beautiful ‘Ohe’o Gulch (aka Seven Sacred Pools) and Pipiwai Trail.
 Entrance is $10 per vehicle, and camping is allowed for up to 3 nights in any 30 day time span.
-For gear and other great Maui camping experiences, check out Camp Maui X.

 This is absolutely one of the most scenic campsites in all of Hawaii, and the location is ideal for watching an early morning sunset or late evening moonrise.
 Pack a lightweight camping hammock (with a rain tarp and mosquito netting) in your luggage to save on additional camping costs once on Maui.